fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 **Efficient Cubing**

-KAP offers the efficient cubing by following the Max Dimension Combination (the biggest usage of dimension combination number during queries) setting defined by users.
+Kyligence Enterprise offers the efficient cubing by following the Max Dimension Combination (the biggest usage of dimension combination number during queries) setting defined by users.
 The efficient cubing algorithm avoids the rarely-used cube build, reduces the cubing time, and resolves the cube explosion problem.
 In some real-cases, it saves over 90% storage